KaShiekzmi/Gym-Management-System-GUI-OOP-Java-Project/README.md

 # Gym Management System with GUI

 This project is a Java-based gym management system developed using object-oriented programming principles and a graphical user interface (GUI).
 It provides a comprehensive solution for managing various aspects of a gym, including member registration, trainer management, machine booking, financial accounts, and reporting.
+This project built with NetBeans and the Swing/AWT package.

 ## Features

 - **Login**: Users can securely authenticate with a username and password to access the system.
 - **Member Management**: Add, view, search, and delete member records with ease.
-- **Trainer Management**: Efficiently manage trainer profiles, schedules, and assignments.
+- **Trainer Management**: Add, view, search, and delete trainer records with ease.
 - **Machine Booking**: Allow members to book gym machines, with automatic registration number generation and booking restrictions.
 - **Financial Accounts**: Track member balances, make individual or bulk payments, and manage financial records.
 - **Reports**: Generate valuable reports for insights into member performance, financial records, and more.